aff3ct/aff3ct/doc/sphinx/source/simulation/overview/overview.rst

 The |AFF3CT| simulator is based on a `Monte Carlo method`_: the transmitter emits frames that are **randomly noised by the channel** and then the receiver try to decode the noised frames.
-The transmitter continue to emit frames until a fixed number of frame errors in achieved (typically 100 frame errors).
+The transmitter continues to emit frames until a fixed number of frame errors in achieved (typically 100 frame errors).
 A frame error occurs when the original frame from the transmitter differs from the the receiver decoded frame.
 As a consequence, when the |SNR| decreases,